PhluantMobile/coding-guidlines/javascript/best-practices.md

 There's one problem, though: if `init()` ever gets called more than once, that link is going to wind up with `handleClick()` bound to it twice.
 And that means it'll execute twice if the link is clicked.

-It's important to note that when you use jQuery event handlers, _they stack_.
-Two `click()` calls on the same element will result in two function calls when the link is clicked.

-In some cases, you can flat-out guarantee that your link handler won't get bound twice.
-In the above example, perhaps you know for certain that `init()` is only called a single time, and therefore two click handlers will never appear on your link.
-However, sometimes you can't be so sure, and in those instances it's better safe than sorry.

 A good defensive coding practice is to unbind an event handler before binding, like so:

 ```js